Page updated: 21/5/23

 The distinctive rock formations of the Elbe Sandstone Mountains made the area a favourite with artists of the Romantic era in the early 19th century, but before that many of the peaks had been fortified and were used to protect the trade routes running through the region.

 Painters started visiting the area, attracted by the unusual beauty, and some of the best-known painters from the Romantic period sketched and painted some of the best-known gorges and rocks.

-Nowadays the Malerweg is a popular walking trail of six to eight days which links up some of the most popular sights of the sandstone mountains and the views which were popularised in the paintings.
+Nowadays the Malerweg is a popular hiking trail of six to eight days which links up some of the most popular sights of the sandstone mountains and the views which were popularised in the paintings.
 It runs from Pirna through to the national park and Bad Schandau before returning along the other bank of the Elbe.
-The route is signposted with a white square painted on trees and rocks with an 'M' in the middle.
+The walking tour is signposted with a white square painted on trees and rocks with an 'M' in the middle.

 The Saxon Switzerland National Park was created in 1990 and covers 93km² of the Elbe sandstone mountains.